louisrm/log-viewer-server/README.md

 # PlotBot Server

-This is a small flask server meant to provide flight data to the PlotBot frontend.
+This is a small flask server meant to parse .tlog files and provide flight data to the [PlotBot](https://github.com/louisrm/plot-bot-client) frontend.
+This process utilizes the [pymavlink](https://github.com/Parrot-Developers/mavlink/tree/master/pymavlink) toolbox to parse .tlog files and generate a JSON reply.

 ## Getting started